Occupational Health and Safety Management System

 Clause 7: Support

 Simply put, the standard advises the organization that the resources required to achieve the stated objectives and show continual improvement must be made available.
-The Organization must determine resources and provide resources needed for OH&S. Resources can include HR, natural resources, infrastructure and technology.
-Human resources includes – diversity, skills and knowledge.
+The Organization must determine resources and provide resources needed for OH&S. Resources can include HR, natural resources, infrastructure, and technology.
+Human resources include – diversity, skills, and knowledge.

 - Workers are competent that impact on OH&S performance.

-- Competence are appropriate to education, training and experience.
+- Competence is appropriate for education, training, and experience.